reiddraper/reiddraper.com/_posts/2011-12-10-introducing-knockbox.md

 {% highlight clojure %}
 (resolve [a b]))
 {% endhighlight %}

+This function should take two conflicing objects and return a new, resolved object.

 Resolving a list of replicas (often called siblings when they're in conflict) is as simple as providing the `resolve` function to `reduce`.
 This is, however,